 "Alright, Owen, why don't you take a seat behind Katelinn?"
 Katelinn?
 Did she mean me?
 He was going to sit behind me?

-Author Notes: Originally written by Smiley, my friend :) (she isn’t on this website, I don’t think) I just gave it a personal touch.
+Author Notes: Originally written by Smiley, my not so much friend anymore.
+I just gave it a personal touch.
 She left her writing idea at my house and I don’t even know if she remembers it, so I decided to record it.
 Hope you enjoyed!
 Pls let me know if I have any grammatical errors <3